bigbrett/meta-wscryptohw/README.md

 ## TODO:
 1. Userspace API for the openSSL engine
+2. IOCTL to check if the hardware device is ready (or interrupt support)
-2. Integrate linux device tree support and structures (linux/of.h I think..)
+3. Integrate linux device tree support and structures (linux/of.h I think..)
-2. Create helper functions to abstract away the different ways we might want to use the hardware blocks
+4. Create helper functions to abstract away the different ways we might want to use the hardware blocks